snowdrop/k8s-infra/ansible/README-oc.md

 ## Instructions

-- To create an all in one cluster using oc cluster command, then it is required to have a CentOS vm that you can access using ssh

-  First you need to generate the inventory file.
-If the the IP address of the VM is `192.168.99.50`, then the command to be executed
+- To create an all in one cluster using the oc cluster role, then it is required to first generate an inventory file If the the IP address of the VM is `192.168.99.50`, then the command to be executed

   ```bash
   cd ansible/
   ansible-playbook playbook/generate_inventory.yml -e ip_address=192.168.99.50 -e type=simple
   ```

-- Next you can execute one of the role available to `up`, `down` or `clean` the cluster created
+- Next you can execute one of these tags to `up`, `down` or `clean` the cluster created

   ```bash
   ansible-playbook -i inventory/simple_host playbook/cluster.yml --tags "up"